Who Is Jason Statham?

-And that’s how he met filmmaker Guy Ritchie, who was intrigued by Statham's past and impressed by his modeling work.
+And that’s how he met filmmaker Guy Ritchie, who was fascinated by Statham's past.
 Ritchie invited him to audition for a part in Lock, Stock and Two Smoking Barrels.
 "Guy had written a character that was the same as me,” Statham said in an interview with Esquire magazine.
 “And he said, 'I love it.
 Give me some of the patter.'
 At the time, I had loads of it.
 And he was fascinated with that, and he just wanted someone who was authentic.”

-So even though Statham had no acting experience or training, Richie cast him as Bacon, one of the four primary characters engaged in a risky get-rich-quick scheme to repay a massive gambling debt.
+So even though Statham had no acting experience or training, Richie cast him as Bacon, a central character who was attempting to make easy money to repay a huge gambling debt.

 'The Transporter,' 'Crank,' 'The Mechanic,' & 'The Expendables'

-Luc Besson then cast Statham in the titular role of 2002’s The Transporter, about a mercenary driver for hire who will deliver anything, anywhere for the right price — until he got a package that was moving.
-The film was a massive hit, which established Statham as a bankable international action star; a sequel followed in 2005.
+Luc Besson then cast Statham in the titular role of 2002’s The Transporter, about a driver-for-hire— willing to deliver anything as long as the price is right — until he gets involved in the kidnapping of a young woman who has ties to a dangerous drug ring.
+The film was a huge hit, which established Statham as an action hero and spawned a sequel in 2005.
 Statham has also starred in the films Crank and its sequel, as well as The Mechanic and its sequel.
 In 2010 he joined the Sylvester Stallone and an all-star cast for The Expendables, The Expendables 2 (2012) and The Expendables 3 (2014).

 'The Fast and the Furious' Franchise

-In 2013, Statham joined an already established action franchise, The Fast and the Furious 6 and in 2017, reprised his role in its eighth installment, The Fate of the Furious.
+In 2013 Statham joined an already established action franchise, The Fast and the Furious 6 and in 2017, reprised his role in its eighth installment, The Fate of the Furious.
 Since 1998 Statham has made more than 40 films, almost all of them in the action genre.
-Yet unlike many action stars, Statham is known for doing almost all of his own stunts.
-He has also advocated for having stunt performers be rewarded with their own Oscar category.
+Yet unlike many action stars, Statham is known for performing the vast majority his stunts.
+He has also advocated for having stunt performers be included at the Oscars with a designated category.

 A Comic Turn in ‘Spy’

-In the 2015 comedy ‘Spy,’ written and directed by Paul Feig, and starring Melissa McCarthy, Jude Law and Rose Byrne, Staham stands out as a chauvinistic English secret agent who is everything that James Bond is not.
+In the 2015 comedy ‘Spy,’ written and directed by Paul Feig, and starring Melissa McCarthy, Jude Law and Rose Byrne, Statham stands out as an anti-James Bond.
 Though Feig wrote the part of surly agent Rick Ford with Statham in mind, he told Forbes.com he never thought he would accept the role.
 Staham concedes that he had some hesitation about it.
 “You never know what you’re getting into with a comedy,” Statham said in an interview with Variety.
 “But it helps to have a great director and Paul Feig is the Scorsese of comedy films.”
 Statham is set to reprise his role in the upcoming sequel, Spy 2.

 Background and Early Career Ventures

 A few years later, his athletic build caught the eye of a talent agent and landed Statham a gig in an ad campaign for the European clothing retailer French Connection.
 An appearance in a Levi's Jeans commercial and work for Hilfiger followed and soon Statham had a modeling career.
-This helped him land gigs as a background dancer for The Shamen's music video for their 1993 hit, “Comin’ On,” in which he wears nothing but a pair of leopard skin underwear—and a lot of oil.
-One year later, he would be seen wearing silver shorts and silver body paint while backing up Erasure on their “Run to the Sun” video.
+This helped him land jobs as a background dancer in early '90s music videos like The Shamen's "Comin' On" and Erasure's "Run to the Sun."

-Statham and supermodel Rosie Huntington-Whiteley began dating in 2011, and they welcomed their son, Jack Oscar, on June 24, 2017.
-The couple got engaged during the 2017 holiday season.
+Statham and supermodel Rosie Huntington-Whiteley began dating in 2011, and together, had a son, Jack Oscar, in 2017.
+The couple got engaged in 2016.